Al Bateen Executive Airport: History

 Abu Dhabi International Airport (now Al-Bateen Airport) in 1972.

-The airport was built in the 1960s, and in 1970, the airport was inaugurated as Abu Dhabi International Airport.
+The airport was built in the 1960s and officially opened in 1970.
+Following the opening of the new Abu Dhabi International Airport in 1982, it was renamed Al Bateen Airport..

+In November 1976, a $5.5 million contract was awarded to English contractor Wimpey Asphalt for the resurfacing of the runway.
+The contractor had to ship heavy equipment from Britain and Italy to carry out the work.
+Resurfacing works were completed within the six month timeframe, becoming Wimpey's first project in Abu Dhabi.

 In 1982, a new airport was opened on the mainland southeast of the city to accommodate the increasing air traffic.
-The terminal building, located on the east side of the airport, would be demolished a few years later.
+The terminal building was later repurposed, and the airport continued operating as Al Bateen Airport, primarily for military, government and business aviation.

 In 1983, Al Bateen became a military airbase, known as Bateen Air Base.

 Starting on 17 August 1990, two units of the United States Air Force deployed to Al Bateen in preparation of what would ultimately become the Gulf War.
-The first unit deployed to Al Bateen was the 50th Tactical Airlift Squadron from Little Rock Air Force Base, Arkansas with sixteen Lockheed C-130E Hercules transport aircraft.
+The first unit deployed to Al Bateen was the 314th Military Airlift Squadron from Little Rock Air Force Base, Arkansas with sixteen Lockheed C-130E Hercules transport aircraft.
 It was joined by the 41st Electronic Combat Squadron from Davis–Monthan Air Force Base, Arizona with ultimately six Lockheed EC-130H Compass Call electronic attack aircraft, starting 26 August 1990.

 The airport remained under military control until 2008, when it became a civilian airport focusing on executive jets under the name Al Bateen Executive Airport.

 On December 8, 2022, the airport was the site of the Viktor Bout–Brittney Griner prisoner exchange.

 In April 2023, Jetex, Dubai-based aviation company, announced opening a private terminal (FBO) in Al Bateen Executive Airport.